hivewallet/toolbelt/README.md

     $ hive init     # walk you through scaffolding a Hive app
     $ hive package  # creates a .hiveapp bundle from specified or current working directory (.hidden files ignored)
+    $ hive serve    # serve current working directory as a .hiveapp bundle by starting a registry server
     $ hive release  # (TODO) bumps version, tags and pushes

 ### hive init